 Though a sale of such property by Iroquois Valley TRS likely would mitigate the risk of incurring a 100% penalty tax, Iroquois Valley TRS itself would be subject to regular corporate income tax at the U.S. federal level, and potentially at the state and local levels, on the gain recognized on the sale of the property as well as any income earned while the property is operated by the Company.
 Such tax would diminish the amount of proceeds from the sale of such property ultimately distributable to IQVF REIT's stockholders.
 IQVF REIT's ability to use Iroquois Valley TRS in the foregoing manner is subject to limitation.
-Among other things, the value of IQVF REIT's assets and dividends from Iroquois Valley TRS, when aggregated with all other non-real estate income with respect to any one year, generally may not exceed 25% of IQVF REIT's gross income with respect to such year.
+Among other things, the value of IQVF REIT's securities in Iroquois Valley TRS may not exceed 20% of the value of IQVF REIT's assets and dividends from Iroquois Valley TRS, when aggregated with all other non-real estate income with respect to any one year, generally may not exceed 25% of IQVF REIT's gross income with respect to such year.
 No assurances can be provided that IQVF REIT would be able to successfully avoid the 100% penalty tax through the use of Iroquois Valley TRS.